-- I. The Core Curriculum

-- II.
-Major requirements
+- Students must complete the requirements outlined below: - I. The Core Curriculum II.
+Major requirements - II.
+Major requirement - III.

-- III.
 Other Courses

-Traditional students transferring more than 13 credit hours to Belmont Abbey College are not required to take the First-Year Symposium.
+Residential Students transferring more than 13 credit hours to Belmont Abbey College are not required to take the First-Year Experience sequence.